lauflabs/gwt-garmin-api/README.md

 Disclaimer
 ==========

-Garmin is a trademark of Garmin Ltd. This library is afiliated in any way with Garmin Ltd.
+Garmin is a trademark of Garmin Ltd. This library is **NOT** afiliated in any way with Garmin Ltd.

 Official API Docs
 =================